khoi-stripe/DandDy/docs/CAMPAIGN_TRACKING_DESIGN.md

 - Share campaigns via invite code (great funnel for new users!)
 - Assign their character(s) to a campaign
 - A character can only belong to **one campaign at a time**
-- Start/end play sessions for their characters
+- Add journal entries to record their adventures
-- Update character post-session
+- Optionally update character stats when adding journal entries

 > **Future consideration:** DM role with special privileges